darthbutcher/WebhookDataReceiver/README.md

 # Pokebot

+## This bot requires intermediate knowledge of discord and bots.
+This is **not** for a beginner user.

 ## Join my discord server: https://discord.gg/NnujtZ4

-### This bot requires intermediate knowledge of discord and bots.
-This is **not** for a beginner user.

-## This project is in Beta.
+### ReadMe may be out of date.
+I just do not have time to keep up with it on every update.
+See example files for specific explanations.
+This project is in Beta.
 So you will see errors at some point.

 # Installation:
 ### 1: `git clone https://github.com/RussellG89/Pokebot.git` to desired location or download the zip and unzip.